Codeplain-ai/plain2code_client/README.md

 # Codeplain plain2code renderer

-Render software code from Plain source using the Codeplain API.
+Render Plain source to software code using the Codeplain API.

 ## About Plain programming language

-Plain is a novel programming language for a generative AI age.
-It uses large language models (LLM) to render software code from Plain source, freeing developers from the constraints of traditional compilers and fully separating functional specifications from implementation details.
+Plain is a novel programming language that helps abstracting away complexity of using large language models for code generation.

-The goal of the Plain programming language is to enhance productivity and innovation by enabling programmers to focus on creating more complex, intelligent applications with the support of AI.

 ## Prerequisites

-Please contact Codeplain.ai support at support@codeplain.ai to have the hash of your Anthropic Claude API key added to the list of authorized keys.
+For now you need to bring your own LLM (Anthropic Claude) API key to use Codeplain API.
+Please contact Codeplain.ai support at support@codeplain.ai to have the hash of your Anthropic Claude API key added to the list of authorized API keys.

 To have the hash generated use the following command: